 Even though many other companies have tried to copy the Bowflex, the Bowflex 552’s remains the most popular adjustable dumbbell on the market.

-Secondly, the Bowflex offer something a lot of the other adjustable dumbells, including Core Fitness, don’t, and that’s 2.5lb weight increments.
+Secondly, the Bowflex offers something many other adjustable dumbbells, including Core Fitness, do no not and that’s 2.5lb weight increments.

 2.5lb weight increments are great for isolation exercises such as tricep kickbacks, isolation curls, etc., where smaller weight increments are needed for proper progression.
 Isolation exercises use a single muscle group rather than the 3 used for compound exercises, thus requite smaller jumps in weight increments for progress.

 Yes, the Bowflex set does boast a few useful features for beginners and intermediate lifters.
-Still, you pay the price for the 2.5lb increments because to achieve this, the dumbbell uses two select dials, and this calls for the long fixed handles.
+Still, you pay the price for the 2.5lb increments because to achieve this.
+The dumbbell uses two select dials, which call for the long fixed handles.

 You can get used to long-handled dumbbells; it takes a couple of weeks, don’t let it be a deal-killer, especially if you need a dumbbell that offers the 2.5lb increments.

-However, for most people, I feel the compact design of the Core Fitness Dumbbells will appeal more than the 2.5lb weight increments of the Bowflex.
+However, I feel the compact design of the Core Fitness Dumbbells will appeal more than the 2.5lb weight increments of the Bowflex for most people.
 The Twist-Lock of the Core Dumbbells is such a great adjustment system it outshines anything else I’ve seen out there at the moment.

 Are the Core Fitness the best adjustable dumbbells on the market?
-I’m sure they are for some, they’re definitely right up there in the Top 5.
+I’m sure they are for some.
+They’re definitely right up there in the Top 3.
 They tick all the right boxes, compact, super-fast to adjust, and well built.

 Look after them, no drops!
 And I’m sure no one will be disappointed with the Core Home Fitness Adjustable Dumbbell Set.